 We will establish three committees under the board of directors immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part: an audit committee, a compensation committee and a nominating and corporate governance committee.
-We have adopted a charter for each of the three committees.
+We will adopt a charter for each of the three committees.
 Each committee's members and functions are described below.

 Audit Committee.
-Our audit committee will consist of Mr. Onward Choi, Ms. Hong Ni and Mr. Zhigang Du.
-Mr. Onward Choi will be the chairman of our audit committee.
-We have determined that Mr. Onward Choi and Ms. Hong Ni satisfy the "independence" requirements of Rule 5605 of the Nasdaq Stock Market Rules and Rule 10A-3 under the Exchange Act.
-We have determined that Mr. Onward Choi qualifies as an "audit committee financial expert."
+Our audit committee will consist of , and . will be the chairman of our audit committee.
+We have determined that , and satisfy the "independence" requirements of [Section 303A of the Corporate Governance Rules of the New York Stock Exchange/Nasdaq Stock Market] and Rule 10A-3 under the Exchange Act.
+We have determined that qualifies as an "audit committee financial expert."
 The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee will be responsible for, among other things:

-- appointing the independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors; - reviewing with the independent auditors any audit problems or difficulties and management's response; - discussing the annual audited financial statements with management and the independent auditors; - reviewing the adequacy and effectiveness of our accounting and internal control policies and procedures and any steps taken to monitor and control major financial risk exposures; - reviewing and approving all proposed related party transactions;

-- meeting separately and periodically with management and the independent auditors; and - monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.
+- appointing the independent auditors and pre-approving all auditing and non-auditing services permitted to be performed by the independent auditors; - reviewing with the independent auditors any audit problems or difficulties and management's response; - discussing the annual audited financial statements with management and the independent auditors; - reviewing the adequacy and effectiveness of our accounting and internal control policies and procedures and any steps taken to monitor and control major financial risk exposures; - reviewing and approving all proposed related party transactions; - meeting separately and periodically with management and the independent auditors; and - monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.

 Compensation Committee.
-Our compensation committee will consist of Mr. Zhiping Peng, Mr. Onward Choi and Ms. Hong Ni.
-Mr. Zhiping Peng will be the chairman of our compensation committee.
-We have determined that Mr. Onward Choi and Ms. Hong Ni satisfy the "independence" requirements of Rule 5605 of the Nasdaq Stock Market Rules.
+Our compensation committee will consist of , and . will be the chairman of our compensation committee.
+We have determined that , and satisfy the "independence" requirements of [Section 303A of the Corporate Governance Rules of the New York Stock Exchange/Nasdaq Stock Market].
 The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
 The compensation committee will be responsible for, among other things:

-- reviewing and approving, or recommending to the board for its approval, the compensation for our chief executive officer and other executive officers; - reviewing and recommending to the board for determination with respect to the compensation of our non-employee directors; - reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements; and - selecting compensation consultant, legal counsel or other adviser only after taking into consideration all factors relevant to that person's independence from management.
+- reviewing and approving, or recommending to the board for its approval, the compensation for our chief executive officer and other executive officers; - · reviewing and recommending to the board for determination with respect to the compensation of our non-employee directors;

+- reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements; and - selecting compensation consultant, legal counsel or other adviser only after taking into consideration all factors relevant to that person's independence from management.

 Nominating and Corporate Governance Committee.
-Our nominating and corporate governance committee will consist of Ms. Hong Ni, Mr. Onward Choi and Mr. Chaohui Chen.
-Ms. Hong Ni will be the chairperson of our nominating and corporate governance committee.
-Ms. Hong Ni and Mr. Onward Choi satisfy the "independence" requirements of Rule 5605 of the Nasdaq Stock Market Rules.
+Our nominating and corporate governance committee will consist of will be the chairperson of our nominating and corporate governance committee. , and satisfy the "independence" requirements of [Section 303A of the Corporate Governance Rules of the New York Stock Exchange/Nasdaq Stock Market].
 The nominating and corporate governance committee will assist the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
 The nominating and corporate governance committee will be responsible for, among other things: